sammytran277/algorithms/chapter2/Chapter2Notes.md

-# **Sorting Algorithms**
+# **Notes on Sorting Algorithms and Priority Queues**

 ## **Introduction**

-In chapter 2, we learn about three elementary sorting algorithms (namely, selection sort, insertion sort, and Shellsort) and two classic divide-and-conquer sorting algorithms (mergesort and quicksort).
+In chapter 2, we learn about three elementary sorting algorithms (namely, selection sort, insertion sort, and Shellsort), two classic divide-and-conquer sorting algorithms (mergesort and quicksort), and priority queues.
 Though not mentioned in the book/course, I've also included bubble sort for fun.
-Notes on each algorithm are given below.
+Notes on everything are given below.

 ---